Moneyflies/rsschool-cv/cv.md

 ## About me:

 I'm Boris.
 I'm a first-year student at BSUIR(Belarusian State University of Informatics and Radioelectronics).
 I decided to try myself in IT and I guess that this course just start to me.

+## Skills:

+- HTML
+- CSS
+- JavaScript(in the process of mastering)
+- Git, GitHub